lamnd09/Full-Stack-NFT-Minting-with-AWS-Serverless/docs/documentation/2_Create_local_testing_ganache.md

 We're going to need to configure this metadata as a JSON object and store it, so we can pass it in as the tokenURI parameter when calling our smart contract's mintNFT function.

-The text in the "Link to Asset", "Name", "Description" fields will comprise the different properties of our NFT's metadata.
+The text in the "Link to NFT", "Name", "Description" fields will comprise the different properties of our NFT's metadata.
 We'll format this metadata as a JSON object, but there are a couple options for where we can store this JSON object:

 * We could store it on the Ethereum blockchain; however, doing so would be SUPER expensive (we're talking upwards of hundreds of dollars) due to the nature of Ethereum. ❌
 * We could store it on a centralized server, like AWS or Firebase.
 But that would defeat our decentralization ethos. ❌